June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 • Give value first and nurture a few deep relationships rather than many shallow ones.

-9. Practice Gratitude and Positive Thinking
+9. Practice Gratitude to Reframe Challenges

 How to implement: